 - Self-assessment group

 - Programme directors

 - Faculty members (in groups)

 - Individual faculty members

 - Students (in a group meeting with the periodic programme review team)

+- Support staff

 - University and regional librarians

-- Dean of the faculty or academic heads
+- Dean of the faculty

-The resource person guides the peer review team through their agenda during the site visit
+The QAID resource person guides the peer review team through their agenda during the site visit.

-16. Prepare peer review report
+15. Prepare peer review report

 Following the on-site visit, the peer review team prepares a report on its findings.
-The peer review team submits the report to the dean within four weeks of the visit, copied to the chair of the QARC through the QTL-net Directorate.
+The peer review team submits the report to the dean within four weeks of the visit, copied to the CARC through the QAID Directorate.

-- 17. Evaluate peer review report The dean reviews the periodic programme review team report and forwards it to the selfassessment report group for their response. - 18.
-Develop response to the peer review report
+16. Evaluate peer review report

+The dean reviews the periodic programme review team report and forwards it to the self- assessment report group for their response.

+17. Develop response to the peer review report

-The self-assessment group and dean develops a response to the concerns and areas identified for improvement from the peer review report, and revise its improvement plan with timelines for addressing the issues raised by the review.
+The self-assessment group and dean develops a response to the concerns and areas identified for improvement from the peer review report and revise its improvement plan with timelines for addressing the issues raised by the review.

-The resource person sends a copy of the response to QTL_net Directorate for forwarding to the external peer review team.
-Once the final peer review report is received from the external peer reviewers, the QTL_net Directorate sends it to the dean and chair of QARC.
+The QAID resource person sends a copy of the response to QAID Directorate for forwarding to the external peer review team.
+Once the final peer review report is received from the external peer reviewers, the QAID Directorate sends it to the dean and chair of QARC.

-19. Sign-off peer review report
+18. Sign-off peer review report

 The QARC reviews the peer review report and the revised improvement plan.
-The committee drafts a brief summary of the review, highlighting areas of risk and areas of good practice and submits it through QTL_net Directorate to the Provost.
+The committee drafts a brief summary of the review, highlighting areas of risk and areas of good practice and submits it through QAID Directorate to the Provost/DVC.

-- 20. Release peer review report to the Academic Council The dean presents their periodic review to Academic Council The provost shares the deliberation of QARC to the Academic Council and to ASAC. - 21.
-Develop implementation expectations of resulting improvement plans The dean and the programme directors are responsible for ensuring that any action plan developed as a result of a periodic review is implemented.
+19. Release peer review report to the Academic Council and Kenya Academic Senate?

+The dean presents their periodic review to Academic Council through the Registrar's Working Group.
+The provost shares the deliberation of QARC to Kenya Academic Council and to ASAC.

+20. Develop implementation expectations of resulting improvement plans

+The dean and the programme directors are responsible for ensuring that any action plan developed as a result of a periodic review is implemented.

 They set out the expectations for implementing the improvement plan.
-The dean in conjunction with the programme directors are responsible for the self-monitoring reports that are due annually and should be reported to the deans and QARC through the QTL_net Directorate.
-QARC presents annual report to the provost with an update of the implementation of improvement plans.
+The dean, in conjunction with the programme directors are responsible for the self-monitoring reports that are due annually and should be reported to the deans and QARC through the QAID Directorate.
+QARC presents annual report to the provost/dvc with an update of the implementation of improvement plans.

-Appendix 4: Implementation and the schedule of reviews
+Appendix 4: Implementation

-It is intended that all programmes offered by a discipline grouping will be reviewed regularly on a five--year cycle.
-The QTL_net Directorate will publish the schedule of periodic programme reviews in consultation with deans/entity heads.
-There are currently 42 programmes (diploma/associate, undergraduate degree, or postgraduate degree) at AKU, across 9 discipline groupings in Pakistan, Kenya, Uganda, Tanzania and UK.
+It is intended that all programmes offered by a discipline grouping will be reviewed regularly on a five-year cycle.
+The Director for QAID will publish the schedule of periodic programme reviews in consultation with deans.

+There are currently 14 programmes (undergraduate degree, or postgraduate degree) at AKU - KENYA, across three discipline groupings in three academic entities: